roelwillems/roelwillems.github.io/_posts/2018-04-03-lasting-appeal-of.md

 Being a open standard really proves it’s value _and_ resilience.

-_If someone is looking a basic but dependable RSS service I can recommend Miniflux._
+_If someone is looking a basic but dependable RSS service I can recommend Feedbin._